Ski goggles vs sunglasses: which should you choose this winter?

 PriceAverage price we've tested: $123Average price we've tested: $154 (but you can find very cheap ones)

-Ski goggles vs sunglasses: the verdict
+ski goggles vs sunglasses: cheers!

 For this debate, we think that ski goggles are the clear winner for skiing and snowboarding.
 They offer far better protection than sunglasses and you can’t really put a price on that, though if you were to place a price on it, it seems it would still be cheaper than buying a high end pair of sunglasses.
 They’re also sturdier than any pair of sunglasses.
 The only real savings you make with sunglasses are that they’re lighter and easier to transport in your pocket, and don’t fog up as easily, but take good care of your ski goggles and they’re the best choice no matter what conditions you’re experiencing.